How to Handle exceptions in Spring Boot REST API using Global Exception Handler

 }

 Now we have the capability to access the data layer using our UserRepository implementation.
 If we need many more methods to access databases, we can implement those inside this repository as abstract methods.
-Here the custom implementation is there to read users by username and return Optional<UserEntity>.
+Here the custom implementation is there to read users by username and return Optional.

 Service and Rest Controller